JackBister/logsuck/README.md

 cd forwarder && ../logsuck > logsuck-forwarder.txt
 ```

 You should now be able to navigate to http://localhost:8080 in the browser and see the GUI served by the recipient instance.
 If you leave the search field empty and press the search button, you should see events show up.
 If you look at the "source" field underneath the events, you should see that it is always "logsuck-forwarder.txt", confirming that they were sent by the forwarder.
 You are now running Logsuck in forwarder/recipient mode!
-Continue reading to learn more about configuring logsuck.
+Continue reading to learn more about configuring Logsuck.

 ## Configuration